ASUU splits as faction opens in UNIPORT - Vanguard News

 The Congress of University Academics (CONUA), a faction of the Academic Staff Union of Universities (ASUU), says it has opened its branch at the University of Port Harcourt.

-According to Hanson, the CONUA decided to open its branch in UNIPORT due to lack of principles of justice, fairness, probity and equity in its former body.
+According to Hanson, the CONUA decided to open its branch in UNIPORT due to a lack of principles of justice, fairness, probity, and equity in its former body.

 “Also, the loss of accountability, transparency, non-adherence to constitutional provisions and erasure of the right of members to freely express their views led to the formation of CONUA.